interl0per/Console-Graphics/README.md

 -Texture mapping.
 Right now it can map a corner of a .BMP to triangles.
 Simple nearest neighbor interpolation.
 I just have to get the UV coordinate mapping working properly, and multiple materials.

--Lighting: "works" like crap right now.
-Eventually I will use gouraud shading.
+-Lighting: Simple flat shading.
+Eventually I'll use gouraud shading.

--user input runs on another thread, works fine.
+-user input runs on another thread.
+WASD translate meshes, E rotates them.